(n/v/adj) Theatre of the Emancipated

 tiata fahodzi’s work includes Bola Agbaje's belong (part of the Olivier Award Winning Season at the Royal Court), Denton Chikura's The Epic Adventure of Nhamo the Manyika Warrior and His Sexy Wife Chipo (with the Tricycle Theatre and Watford Palace Theatre), The Legend of Hamba (for outdoors festivals), an all-female re-imagining of Joe Penhall's Blue/Orange (Arcola Theatre) and plays from Oladipo Agboluaje's hit Nigerian contemporary history cycle, The Estate and Iya-ile (Soho Theatre).

 tiata fahodzi’s vision is realised through partnerships and collaborative.
 The company is funded by Arts Council England as a National Portfolio Organisation.

 Follow them across social media, using #tiatafahodzi as your guide.

-Artistic Director Natalie Ibu
+Artistic Director and CEO Natalie Ibu

 Archie Graham (Chair)

 1 Watford House Lane